Published: September 12, 2018The service still works in the same way

 The service has grown over the years and now appears to be well-established.
 I’ve been a member since the start of 2018 and have completed just over 200 tests, earning a total of $43.
 Here is a screenshot of the number of tests I’ve done (so far!).

 The company have now decided to give the tester panel a separate name, this change to the business makes sense and helps avoid confusion.
 So, UserCrowd.com has been born.

 The good news is that nothing with the service actually changes.
 You still earn money in the same way and everything continues the same.
-This just separates the user testing panel from the companies who would still go via the UsabilityHub website.
+This separates the user testing panel from the companies that would still go via the UsabilityHub website.

 If you aren’t a member but think this is a way you’d like to make extra money then all you need to do is go to UserCrowd.com and sign up.

 If you’re already a member it’s fairly easy.
 First, if you have the website bookmarked in your browser bookmarks then delete the old link and add in the new website.
 That was the first thing I did.